Introduction

 - Barrier Formation: They create selective barriers to control the movement of ions and molecules.

 - Communication: They facilitate intercellular communication, crucial for coordinated function, especially in excitable tissues like the heart.
+For a deeper understanding of how cells communicate, check out our article on Understanding Cell Organelles: A Quick Review and Ratings.

 Types of Cell Junctions